italian-brainrot/jules-zeroth/README.md

 The repository follows a simple consistent structure.
 To add an algorithm, we do this:

 1. Create a clear and concise algorithm implementation following a simple API: `algorithm(f: Problem, x0: np.ndarray, ...)`.
 If the problem is unbounded, algorithms assume a centered and reduced prior at the beginning of the optimization (i.e. 0 mean and unitary standard deviation).
-They are however able to find solutions far from this initial prior.
+Some algorithms arer able to find solutions far from this initial prior.
 Algorithms that support bounds assume them to be (-1, 1) for all variables.

 2. Find a small unique real-world problem that this algorithm has been used for in literature, and create a clear and concise implementation subclassing the `Problem` class.
 The `Problem` class takes care of scaling bounded problems to (-1, 1) range, while unbounded problems should be parameterized to have approximately centered and reduced prior.